ahmadsafirun/DPS_Test/articles/getting-started/tutorial-ionic.md

+﻿<properties pageTitle="Sample article"
+	description="This is an example article"
+	services=""
+	documentationCenter=""
+	authors="bursteg" />
 #Getting started with Ionic apps in Visual Studio
 [Ionic](http://www.ionicframework.com) is a popular front-end JavaScript framework for developing cross-platform mobile apps using Cordova.
 You can use Visual Studio 2015 and the Ionic CLI to easily create and debug cross-platform apps